 With the highest per capita annual consumption, the Czech Republic is rightly called the country of beer lovers.
 However, in just half a decade Prague has developed a robust cocktail bar scene.

-Previously there were only a handful of bars where you could get staples like an Old Fashioned but now you can sample relatively obscure drinks like the Martinez (widely regarded as the precursor to the Martini) or a Brandy Daisy at over a dozen bars in Prague.
+Previously, there were only a handful of bars where you could get staples like an Old fashioned.
+Now, you can sample relatively obscure drinks like the Martinez (widely regarded as the precursor to the Martini) or a Brandy Daisy at over a dozen bars in Prague.
 Local bartenders are innovating using homegrown ingredients and spirits like Czech herbal liqueurs, to bring their own twist to classic cocktails.
 Here’s where you need to go to tap into the growing cocktail culture in Prague:

 Black Angel’s Bar is widely regarded as one of the best hotel bars in Prague.
 Located inside the Gothic cellar of Hotel U Prince, this bar has a prohibition-era atmosphere.
 Enjoy live piano and saxophone as you tap your feet to old school jazz.
-The bar is known for its delicious cocktails and an extensive whiskey list.
-If you’re looking for something more contemporary to sip on, don’t fret, they’re connoisseurs of molecular mixology too.
+The bar is known for its delicious cocktails and extensive whiskey list.
+If you’re looking for something more contemporary to sip on, don’t fret for they are connoisseurs of molecular mixology too.
 And when you've quenched your thirst on some amazing drinks, maybe groove to some piano and saxophone as your feet tap to some old school jazz.